 There are paintings and written records that document the existence of the Japanese Bobtail in Japan for at least one thousand years.
 In fact, a 15th-century painting shows two longhaired bobtail cats with their coats separated down their backs and a feathery pom-pom for their tail in the Smithsonian Institute in Washington, DC.
 There are also drawings of the Japanese Bobtail sitting beside geishas.
 As with other ancient cat breeds, many legends and traditions are encircling its origin.

-The Japanese Bobtail first arrived in North America when cat breeder Judy Crawford sent the first cats to Elizabeth Freret in the United States in 1968.
-When Judy returned to the United States, she brought more of these cats with her and worked with Elizabeth Freret to get the charming cat breed recognized.
+The Japanese Bobtail first arrived in the west when cat breeder Judy Crawford sent the first cats to Elizabeth Freret in the United States in 1968.
+When Judy returned to America, she brought more of these cats with her and worked with Elizabeth Freret to get the charming cat breed recognized.

-The International Cat Association initially recognized the shorthaired variety of the Japanese Bobtail for competition in June 1979.
-After some years, the International Cat Association accepted the Longhaired Japanese Bobtail for competition in March 1991.
+The Cat Fanciers Association initially recognized the shorthaired variety of the Japanese Bobtail was accepted for Championship status in June 1976.
+It was not until 1993 that the Long Haired Japanese Bobtail was recognised.

-The traditional Japanese Bobtail coat is a tri-coloured mi-ke that combines deep black, rich red, and pristine white in a package that is considered good luck.
+The traditional colour of the Japanese Bobtail’s coat is a tri-coloured, combining deep black, rich red, and pristine white in a package which is considered good luck.
 They can have any colour for their eyes, but those with two different eye colours or blue eyes are particularly prized and are found most frequently in cats with a lot of white.

 The Japanese Bobtail’s coat is soft and smooth when you stroke it.
 They also have a minimal undercoat.
-These cats have a medium-length coat covering a solid muscular body.
-Their coat lies flat against their body, accentuating the elegant stylized lines of these cats, revealing a structure comparable to a porcelain statue.
+These cats have a medium-length coat covering the solid muscular body.
+Their coat lies flat against their body-accentuating the elegant stylized lines of these cats revealing a structure comparable to a porcelain statue.

 Japanese Bobtails are full of energy and always playful.
 These active cats are also people-oriented and want to be in the centre of action in their household.
-They will perch in your shoulder to see what you have been doing or go with you when the doorbell rings to greet your visitors.
+They will perch on your shoulder just to see what you are doing or go with you when the doorbell rings to greet your visitors.

-Due to their intelligence and attentiveness, they can play a game of fetch, interact with their human companion through toys, and play harmoniously with other cats.
+Due to their intelligence and attentiveness, they can play a game of fetch, interact with their human companion through toys and play with other cats harmoniously.
 You can expect to see your Japanese Bobtail carry things using their mouth.
 They are also remarkable travellers.
 This cat breed can adapt quickly, so you can bring them to cat shows and hotel rooms without having any difficulty.

-Japanese Bobtails are a natural at Feline Agility.
+Japanese Bobtails naturally excel in feline agility.
 They are outstanding at jumping hurdles and leaping through hoops.
 They are also speedy and expert at this sport.
 In fact, there are records that they can complete this course in less than ten seconds.